pyOpenSci/handbook/organization/external-communication.md

 ## Blog

-The [pyOpenSci blog lives on our website](https://www.pyopensci.org/blog), which is driven by Jekyll and hosted currently on GitHub pages.
+The [pyOpenSci blog lives on our website](https://www.pyopensci.org/blog), which is driven by Jekyll and hosted on GitHub pages.
 [The code for the website is in the GitHub repository, here](https://github.com/pyOpenSci/pyopensci.github.io).

 ### Blog goals